Welcome to the GI Bill Programs Branch Web Site.

-Members who currently have an obligation for transferring their Post-9/11 GI Bill to their dependents, who request retirement prior to their Obligation End Date (OED), will have to revoke all benefits from dependents and relinquish transferability.
-If any dependent has used ANY months of entitlement, the member will NOT be able to retire prior to the completion of the OED.
+Members who currently have an obligation for transferring their Post-9/11 GI Bill to their dependents, who request separation or retirement prior to their Obligation End Date (OED), will have to revoke all benefits from dependents and relinquish transferability.
+If any dependent has used ANY months of entitlement, the member will NOT be able to separate or retire prior to the completion of the OED.
 There are no waivers.

 Frequently Asked Questions (FAQs) for Post-9/11 GI Bill and Transferability: click here.

 Effective 7/12/19, all members MUST be retainable for four additional years in order to transfer Post 9/11 GI Bill benefits to dependents.
 The Exception to Policy (ETP) outlined in NAVADMIN 020/19 has expired.
 Members who are no longer retainable for four additional years due to High Year Tenure, Statutory Limit, or medical separation, etc., who did not secure an approved TEB request prior to 7/12/19 are no longer eligible for transferability.
 This based on DoD policy (DoDI 1341.13) and there are no waivers or exceptions to this policy regardless of rank or how many years a member has been in the Navy.

 ***Enlisted members who were authorized to transfer their Post-9/11 GI Bill benefits to their dependents between 6/21/19 and 7/11/19 without having the required time on a contract are responsible for understanding their OED and must incur sufficient obligated service (OBLISERV) to ensure they remain on active duty or in the Selected Reserve to meet or exceed their (OED).

 Important changes IRT Transfer of Education Benefits of the Post-9/11 GI Bill below: